wp-plugins/zenfoliopress/readme.txt

 Will add soon...

 == Changelog ==
+= 0.1.1 =
+Quick CSS fix for themes that tie tr and td attributes to #content.

+= 0.1.0 =
+Fixed the space allocated for square thumbnails.

 = 0.0.9 =
-Added new configuration options:
-1. Add space around a thumbnail for a border.
-1. Include captions or titles for the lightbox presentation.
+Added new configuration options for spacing around thumbnails and using captions rather than titles for the lightbox.
-1. Control the size of the lighbox image.

 = 0.0.8 =
 Adjusted CSS to keep the background behind each thumbnail transparent.